-This summer, I was fortunate to escape the worst of the heatwave in Madeira, where the sun rises late and its heat is tempered by balmy, sea breezes.
+This summer, during the worst of the British heatwave, I was in Madeira, where the sun rises late and its heat is tempered by balmy, sea breezes.
 I’ve visited the island regularly over the past few years, but this time, I found the ocean swells too big for swimming and the hiking trails too precipitous for walking, so I spent most of my days, sitting with my paintbox and crayons, on our little balcony by the sea and wondering what I was going to do with all that blue.

 Before I could answer that question, though, I had another…